gjoyce42/Technical_Writing/Data_Analysis.md

 ## Materials
 ​
 Google Sheets and Google Docs are both free to use.
 A Google account is required to log in - if you have a gmail, log in with that.
 If not, you can create one for free here: https://accounts.google.com/signup/
 Since Google Sheets and Docs are web based, you do not need to download any programs.
 Just go to docs.google.com or sheets.google.com.
-These can be accessed from mobile phones
+These can be accessed from mobile phones.
 ​
 ## Overview
 ​